A few questions about mail order cannabis seeds

 Is it safe to order cannabis seeds through the mail?

-People always wonder about the legal risk of purchasing cannabis seeds through the mail.
+When growing cannabis, people always wonder about the legal risk of purchasing cannabis seeds through the mail.
 Legitimate seed vendors (including those we recommend) ship discreetly to most locations.
 Seeds can be stopped by customs, but this doesn’t happen often.

 Where can I buy cannabis seeds safely?